squidfunk/mkdocs-material/docs/publishing-your-site.md

         - if: '$CI_COMMIT_BRANCH == $CI_DEFAULT_BRANCH'
     ```

-    1. Remember to set the `GH_TOKEN` environment variable to the value of your
+    1. Remember to set the `GH_TOKEN` repository secret to the value of your
         [personal access token] when deploying [Insiders], which can be done
         using [masked custom variables].